-- Identify how a piece's tone can impact how successfully the message is received. - Recognize strategies to write more clearly and concisely, creating coherent and effective paragraphs. - Define plain language. - Examine inclusive language. - Describe 'writing voice' and how to stay true to yours while still being successful in a business context. - Recognize some strategies for organizing your ideas using headings, subheadings and bullet - Investigate the strategy of 'reverse outlining' to test how well-organized your draft is.
+- Learn how a piece's tone can impact how successfully the message is received. - Explore some strategies to write more clearly and concisely. - Learn how to use plain language. - Learn how to use inclusive language. - Explore what 'writing voice' is and how to stay true to yours while still being successful in a business context.